Discover a microscopic world!

-Microbes are an important of life on earth.
-They influence everything from plant growth through to gut digestion and disease mechanisms in humans.
-Understanding the general classifications and anatomy of significant microbes is useful for the both the general and professional learner.
+Microbes underpin all life on Earth.
+They influence everything - from plant growth to gut digestion and disease mechanisms in humans.
+Understanding the classifications and anatomy of significant microbes will deepen your understanding of the environments and functions all around you!

-In this course, you will develop a broad based understanding of the science of microbiology .
+In this course, you will develop a broad understanding of the science of microbiology.
 You will explore microbiology and its relationship to:

 Lesson Structure